coreyacl/DataViz/README.md

 python graphs.py
 ```

 This will create and save all graphs necessary for one particular occupation.
+Save the graphs and replace the existing graphs in the occupation folders in FinalFigure folder with new graphs.
-Currently, the available jobs are mechanical engineers, surgeons, farmers, physicists, accountants, software developers, and plumbers.
+Currently, the available jobs are mechanical engineer, surgeon, farmer, physicist, accountant, software developer, and plumber.
+You do not necessarily have to run this code unless new data is released from our dependent sources annually.

 ### Creating the User Interface
 The UI code pull all of its images from a main folder that should contain all of the following: